-This quaint little cafe serves organic, artisanal food sourced from local farmers.
+Las Vecinas is a quaint little cafe that serves organic, artisanal food sourced from local farmers.
 There is a cool loft space with a sofa and a few other chairs as well as a couple of tables downstairs.
 The food sounds incredible and they have multiple drink options from coffee to local craft beer and wine.
 They were playing a Radiohead album when we were there.
 The only downside was a lack of power outlets.
 Otherwise, this is the perfect spot to get some work done while you grab a bite of healthy food.

 - Internet speed – Ping 29, download 11 Mbps, upload 1 Mbps